Tolga-Karahan/Studies/aws/certifications/aws-saa-c03/elb-asg/asg.md

 ## Auto Scaling Group
 - Scales out to match the increasing load or scales in to remove redundant instances.
 - Minimum, maximum and desired number of instances can be defined.
+- Scoped to multi-AZ setup in the same region.
 - Re-creates an EC2 instance in case it is unhealthy.
 - For free.
 Only instances are charged.
 - Can work with load-balancers.